ncsu-geoforall-lab/open-science-course/topics/open-science-for-grand-challenges.rst

 * What are the reasons not to do open science?
 * Is it even realistic?
+* Does it now or would it ever deliver on its promises?
 * Can open science be sometimes even bad?
 * Isn’t open science more trouble than it’s worth?
+* How is open science supposed to work for industry?

 Group 3
 ```````